sdouglas/biomod/requirements/index.md

 Below is the set of deliverables that each team should produce in time the posted judging deadlines.

-### All teams must complete
+**All teams must complete the following**

-- 10 minute talk to be presented by student(s) at the Jamboree
+- Project Website documenting the project goals, data, and results
-- ~3 minute YouTube video summarizing the project
+- YouTube video summarizing the project (3 minutes max)
-- Website documenting the project goals, data, and results
+- Talk to be presented by student(s) at the Jamboree (10 minutes)

 ## Intellectual Property